mukudanieru/odin-recipes/README.md

 # odin-recipes

-This project, **Odin Recipes**, is part of the foundational projects offered by **The Odin Project**.
+This project, **odin-recipes**, is part of the foundational projects offered by **The Odin Project**.
 It serves as an introduction to working with basic HTML elements to create a simple website showcasing a few recipes.

 ## Project Overview